Inevitable discovery: Application in state court

 In addition to federal courts, every state other than Texas and Washington recognizes some version of the inevitable discovery doctrine.
 But the states vary in how closely they follow the federal standard set out in Nix and the specific requirements they impose for application of the doctrine.

 For example, Alaska has required that the prosecution be able "to prove exactly how" the evidence would have been discovered, and that the defendant would have been asked the exact same questions and would have given the exact same answers.
 And Arizona has held that the inevitable discovery doctrine cannot be applied to the illegal search and seizure of items from a private home.

 Some states have declined to follow the Supreme Court's prescription in Nix that good faith is not a prerequisite to applicability of the doctrine.
 Others have held that the inevitable discovery exception only applies to derivative evidence and cannot be used to bring in primary evidence obtained illegally.

-Most states have followed the Supreme Court's lead on the standard of proof and applied a preponderance of the evidence standard to inevitable discovery.
-But some states have chosen to impose the more rigorous clear and convincing standard, siding with Justice Brennan's dissent in Nix.
+Most states have followed the Supreme Court's lead on the standard of proof and applied the preponderance of the evidence standard to inevitable discovery.
+But some states have chosen to impose the more rigorous, clear and convincing standard, siding with Justice Brennan's dissent in Nix.
 The Hawaii Supreme Court explained this choice of a higher standard of proof as a product of the fact that its state constitution provides greater protection for individual privacy than does the federal constitution; thus, the Hawaii Supreme Court wanted to ensure that "speculation regarding whether evidence obtained in violation of one's individual privacy would have been inevitably discovered be 'as close to correct as possible.'"

 In Mobley v.
 State, the Georgia Supreme Court highlighted the way in which the inevitable discovery doctrine might interact with the increasing breadth of state protections against unreasonable search and seizure in the digital context.
-In that case, officers seized data from the defendant's car system, which revealed that he had been driving at nearly 100 miles per hour and was likely responsible for the death of the two people in the car with which he collided.
+In that case, officers seized data from the defendant's car system, which revealed that he had been driving at nearly 100 miles per hour and was likely responsible for the deaths of the two people in the car with which he collided.
 They did not obtain a warrant for the data until after the fact.
 The Georgia Supreme Court held that the police violated the Fourth Amendment by failing to get a warrant before accessing the vehicle's data and that the inevitable discovery doctrine did not apply: it reasoned that the police had not shown any indication of plans to get a warrant before the data was removed and that the police department had no policy or practice of obtaining such data after a fatal crash.